Coupled Depth Learning: Technical Approach

 \section{Technical Approach}

-In the following sub-sections we discuss how to jointly learn a global depth basis and a transformation for a given holistic image representation by using the training data.
-Let $\mathcal{D} =\{(X_1, D_1), \hdots, (X_N, D_N)\}$ be the training set used to learn our model, where $X_i \in \R^{R \times C \times 3}$ represents the $i$-th image (consisting of $R$ rows, $C$ columns and 3 color channels) and $D_i \in \R^{R \times C}$ is its associated ground-truth depth map.
-We also show how to use the trained model for inferring coarse global depth.
-We further show how to use these coarse estimates to train and apply a refinement model to produce an estimate of $D_i$ which was our original goal.
+In the following subsections we discuss how to \textbf{jointly} learn a global depth basis and a transformation from a given image space to the basis weights using training data.
+Then we discuss how to use the trained model to infer the coarse global depth of an image.
+Finally, we show how to further refine the coarse estimate with pixel-level predictions.